UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 ## R packages

 R packages extend the functionality of R.  Over 10,000 packages have been written by others.
 It's also possible to write your own packages; this can be a great way of disseminating your research and making it useful to others.
 A number of useful packages are installed by default with R (are part of the R core distribution).
-We'll cover installing and using packages in more detail in a later lesson FIXME - xref.
+We'll cover installing and using packages in more detail in [episode 9]({{ page.root }}/09-using-r-packages).
 The teaching machines at the University have a number of additional packages installed by default.

 > ## Challenge 1